Floorp-Projects/Floorp/devtools/docs/user/debugger/ui_tour/index.rst

 You can :ref:`search for a file <debugger-how-to-search-searching-for-files>` using :kbd:`Ctrl` + :kbd:`P` (:kbd:`Cmd` + :kbd:`P` on a Mac).

-Web Extensions are listed in the Source List pane using the extension's name.
+WebExtensions are listed in the Source List pane using the extension's name.

 .. image:: source_list_pane.png
   :class: border